borismus/device.js/README.md

 1. Write `<link rel="alternate" media="mediaQuery" href="url" id="id">`
    tags for all of the versions you will provide, and add them to your `<head>` section.

 2. Include `device.js` in every version of your webapp.

+3. Don't forget to make it easy for your users to manually request a particular version of your app if something goes wrong.

 For example, if your app is here is how your HTML will look like: